Lazer-lad/final-project-3790-brian-nelson-v4.1/README.md

 [Git used for version control maybe not enough commits.](https://github.com/Lazer-lad)

 ### 5. Allow communication between components using props, custom events, or local store.
+Event bus is broken, cant get it to pass anything

 ### 6. Present a form for user input that provides useful form validation and feedback.